-You can configure HPE Network Automation Software (NA) in a disaster recovery any time after NA is configured and running satisfactorily in the primary location.
+You can configure Network Automation (NA) in a disaster recovery setup any time after NA is configured and running satisfactorily in the primary location.
 The approach described in this document requires NA Horizontal Scalability functionality.
-For information about the supported database versions for NA Horizontal Scalability, see "Databases for Horizontal Scalability" in the NA Support Matrix.

-This guide assumes NA database replication in an operation-recovery configuration.
+This topic assumes NA database replication in an operation-recovery configuration.
 The recovery database server contains a copy of the NA database.
 The replication technology monitors the database transactions on the operational database and periodically replicates them to the recovery database.
 This configuration requires that the recovery database server be powered on and running continuously.
 Select a database replication technology appropriate to your database type and business needs.
-For information about the tested database replication technologies, see "Disaster Recovery" in the NA Support Matrix.

-Note: This guide assumes that the replication technology replicates schema updates on the operational database to the recovery database.
+This guide assumes that the replication technology replicates schema updates on the operational database to the recovery database.
 In this way, schema updates need be applied to the operational database only.
-(For a list of NA maintenance scenarios that update the NA database schema, see "Increase Privileges for NA Maintenance" in the NA Administration Guide.